 While Equine Gastric Ulcer Syndrome (EGUS) is more common in performance horses, around 35% (1 in every 3) of non-performance horses will suffer from an ulcer at some point in their life, with that increasing to 1 in 2 for foals.
 The good news though is that it’s not difficult to reduce your horse’s chances of getting an ulcer.
 On top of that, if your horse, unfortunately, does suffer from an ulcer, there’s a wide range of natural treatments that will help to treat it.

 Prolonged usage of NSAIDs (or non-steroidal anti-inflammatory drugs) can, over time, damage the lining of a horse’s stomach which increases the risk of ulcers.
 While I’m of course not saying that you should stop treating pain in your horse with NSAIDs, you should do it with caution, and always speak to your veterinarian first.
-Every horse is different and what is considered as long term in one horse is different to another so it’s important to speak to your veterinarian if your horse is taking NSAIDs and starts to show signs of stomach pain or discomfort.
+Every horse is different and what is considered long-term in one horse is different from another so it’s important to speak to your veterinarian if your horse is taking NSAIDs and starts to show signs of stomach pain or discomfort.

-How can I naturally prevent my horse getting an ulcer
+How to prevent your horse from getting an ulcer

 Forage is the most important factor in reducing your horse’s chances of getting an ulcer but it won’t 100% guarantee he won’t suffer from one.
 There are also other factors that need to be taken into consideration but if you follow these simple steps it’ll greatly reduce the chances.